Course allocation: Equilibrium mechanisms

 In an equilibrium mechanism, each student is allowed to rank all the feasible schedules of courses (i.e., all subsets of courses in which no two courses overlap in time, no two courses teach the same material in different times, etc.) Then, a computer finds a competitive equilibrium from equal incomes in this market.
 Since an exact competitive equilibrium may not exist, a mechanism often used in practice is the Approximate Competitive Equilibrium from Equal Incomes (A-CEEI).
 Eric Budish developed the theory; Othman and Sandholm provided efficient computer implementations.
-The mechanism has been implemented in the Wharton Business School, replacing the previous bidding-based mechanism.
+Budish, Cachon, Kessler and Othman improved the implementation; their implementation, called CourseMatch, has been implemented in the Wharton Business School, replacing the previous bidding-based mechanism.
+It has been commercially implemented by Cognomos.
+Recently, Budish, Gao, Othman, Rubinstein and Zhang presented a new algorithm for finding an approximate CEEI, which is substantially faster, attains zero clearing error on all practical instances, and has better incentive properties than the previous algorithm.

 The need to report a ranking over schedules is a major challenge in implementing such algorithms, since the number of feasible schedules might be very large.
 Overcoming this challenge requires to design a simple language that allows students to describe their preferences in a reasonable time.
 The language developed at Wharton allows students to specify a utility for each individual course, and an "adjustment value" for each pair of courses.
 The utility of each pair is the sum of utilities of the individual courses, plus the adjustment value.
 Zero / positive / negative adjustment values correspond to courses that are independent goods / complementary goods / substitute goods respectively.
 In addition, some specific combinations of courses (e.g. those that are given at the same time or have the same content) are specifically disallowed.
 While this language does not allow to express every possible ranking on schedules, it is sufficient in practice.

+Soumalis, Zamanlooy, Weissteiner and Seuken present a method for using machine learning to learn and correct errors in the students' report.

+A major problem with A-CEEI is that it is very computationally-intensive, as it needs to search through the space of price-vectors, and for each price-vector, it should compute the optimal bundles of many students.

+Combining draft with bidding

+Atef-Yekta and Day aim to improve the efficiency of draft mechanisms by incorporating elements of bidding, while still keeping its round-by-round structure that enhances the fairness.
+They present several heuristic algorithms: